Mc-Zen/qe/README.md

 Gurobi is a numerical solver that is used in some of the projects of **QE**.
 In order to enable these projects, set `QE_ENABLE_GUROBI` to `ON` in the CMake GUI or run CMAKE wih the flag `-DQE_ENABLE_GUROBI=ON` when building the project.
 Ensure to have Gurobi installed and licensed.
 When installed in the default place, the CMake script should be able to find Gurobi automatically.
 If not, contact us (for now).

+## Contributing

+Contributions to the codebase are welcome.
+Please look into the [Contributing Guide](/docs/contributing.md) and feel free to open a pull request.

 ## Tests